ids/cluster-builder/README.md

 network_dn=home.idstudios.io

 k8s_metallb_address_range=192.168.1.7-192.168.1.10
 k8s_control_plane_uri=k8s-m1.home.idstudios.io
 k8s_ingress_url=k8s-ingress.home.idstudios.io

 pod_readiness_timeout=600s
 use_longhorn_storage=false

-# could also be set at the node level
 proxmox_user=root
-proxmox_host=192.168.1.167

 template_vmid=777
+proxmox_storage=vm-thinpool

 [proxmox_hosts]
-192.168.1.167 ansible_ssh_user=root #template_vmid=?
+scs-1.lab.idstudios.io ansible_ssh_user=root  #template_vmid

 [k8s_masters]
-k8s-m1.home.idstudios.io vmid=1001 ansible_host=192.168.1.11 numvcpus=2 memsize=4096 #template_vmid=? proxmox_host=?
+k8s-m1.home.idstudios.io vmid=1001 proxmox_host=scs-1.lab.idstudios.io ansible_host=192.168.1.11 numvcpus=2 memsize=4096 #template_vmid

 [k8s_workers]
-k8s-w1.home.idstudios.io vmid=1002 ansible_host=192.168.1.14 numvcpus=4 memsize=6128
+k8s-w1.home.idstudios.io vmid=1002 proxmox_host=scs-1.lab.idstudios.io ansible_host=192.168.1.14 numvcpus=4 memsize=6128
-k8s-w2.home.idstudios.io vmid=1003 ansible_host=192.168.1.15 numvcpus=4 memsize=6128
+k8s-w2.home.idstudios.io vmid=1003 proxmox_host=scs-1.lab.idstudios.io ansible_host=192.168.1.15 numvcpus=4 memsize=6128

 ```
-Once a template has been built on `proxmox`, setting `build_template` to `false` will re-use the existing template, reduce downloads and speed up deployment.
+Once a template has been built on the `proxmox` host, setting `build_template` to `false` will re-use the existing template, reduce downloads and speed up deployment.
+This can be set on a per host basis.

-- The `template_vmid` can be set at the `proxmox_hosts` level if there is more then one.
-It should then align with the `node` level `proxmox_host` setting, such that when deployed to a `proxmox host`, the node will use the locally available template.
-Proxmox `template ids` must be unique across hosts (but this has not yet been tested and verified).
+- The `template_vmid` can be set at the `proxmox_hosts` level.
+If it differs per host, it should then align with the `node` level `proxmox_host` setting, such that when deployed to a `proxmox host`, the node will use the locally available template.

+- `proxmox_storage` can be used on the `proxmox_hosts` to specify where the template is stored, and at the `k8s` node level to specify where the VM will be stored.
+It may also be set globally to place everything on the same disk/storage device.

 - the `vmid` must be set at the `node` level, and it must be unique within the proxmox cluster.